mondoohq/actions/github-org/README.md

 ## Using App Tokens

-GitHub implements an [aggressive API rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limiting) which will impact organizational scans for orgs with a large number of repositories.
+> GitHub implements an [aggressive API rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limiting) which will impact organizational scans for orgs with a large number of repositories.
 Normal access tokens are limited to 5,000 requests per hour.
 By using a GitHub App Token you can increase this limit to 15,000 per hour.

 To leverage an App Token:

 1. As a GitHub Organization Owner, go to your Organizational Settings and then under "Developer Settings" select "GitHub Apps".
-The URL is `https://github.com/organizations/<org_name>/settings/apps`
+The URL is `https://github.com/organizations/<org_name>/settings/apps`.
-2. Click the _New GitHub App_ button
+2. Select **New GitHub App**.
-3. Name the app what ever you like, we suggest "Mondoo Org Scan (Internal)" and give it a description
+3. Name the app what ever you like, we suggest "Mondoo Org Scan (Internal)" and give it a description.
-4. Set the _Homepage URL_ to anything, we suggest "https://mondoo.com"
+4. Set the **Homepage URL** to anything, we suggest "https://mondoo.com".
-5. Uncheck the "Active" button under "Webhook".
+5. Uncheck the **Active** button under **Webhook**.
 6. Set the permissions for your Repo, Org and Account to allow Mondoo to scan the resources.
-7. Select the "Only on this account" button and then click "Create GitHub App" to finish.
+7. Select the **Only on this account** button and then select **Create GitHub App** to finish.
-8. Record the App ID, then scroll down and click the "Generate a private key" button.
+8. Record the App ID, then scroll down and select the **Generate a private key** button.
 This will download the private key that you will use later.
-9. Now, click "Install App" and then "Install" next to the Org your planning to scan.
-You can choose All Repositories or only the rep running this action, then click "Install".
+9. Now, select **Install App** and then **Install** next to the Org your planning to scan.
+You can choose All Repositories or only the rep running this action, then select **Install**.
 10. Finally, update your action to include the github-app-token action and use it's output token.
 This will require you to add the Apps ID and Private Key to Action Secrets.
 The new action will look like:

 ```